 Our Work with Cerebral Palsy

-We began life creating films to support people living with disability and to dispel myths and stigma attached to disability in poorer communities.
-In addition to the important work around wheelchair user rights we have also developed a strong voice supporting supporting families and individuals living with cerebral palsy in Ghana and Kenya.
-This work has developed alongside our relationship with Cerebral Palsy Africa.
+Our thirteen year history began with creating films to support people living with disability.
+Beginning with important work around wheelchair user rights we have developed a strong voice supporting supporting families and individuals living with cerebral palsy in Ghana and Kenya.

 Our first major working project was a film produced to support mothers and families in Ghana with a lobbying film calling on the government of Ghana to promote and fund more physiotherapy for young children.
 The film was a huge success both in terms of encouraging families to find their voice and also persuading politicians to take the issue seriously.